Mohamed Naguib

-Major General Mohamed Bey Naguib Youssef Qutb El-Qashlan (محمد بي نجيب يوسف قطب القشلان; 19 February 1901 – 28 August 1984), known simply as Mohamed Naguib (محمد نجيب), was an Egyptian military officer and revolutionary who, along with Gamal Abdel Nasser, was one of the two principal leaders of the Free Officers movement of 1952 that toppled the monarchy of Egypt and the Sudan, leading to the establishment of the Republic of Egypt.
+Major General Mohamed Bey Naguib Youssef Qutb El-Qashlan (محمد بيه نجيب يوسف قطب القشلان; 19 February 1901 – 28 August 1984), known simply as Mohamed Naguib (محمد نجيب), was an Egyptian military officer and revolutionary who, along with Gamal Abdel Nasser, was one of the two principal leaders of the Free Officers movement of 1952 that toppled the monarchy of Egypt and the Sudan, leading to the establishment of the Republic of Egypt.

-A distinguished and decorated general who was wounded in action in the 1948 Arab–Israeli War, he became the leader of the Free Officers Movement of nationalist army officers opposed to the continued presence of British troops in Egypt and Sudan, and the corruption and incompetence of King Farouk.
-Following the toppling of Farouk in July 1952, Naguib went on to serve as the head of the Revolutionary Command Council, the prime minister of Egypt, and later its first president, successfully negotiating the independence of Sudan (hitherto a condominium of Egypt and the United Kingdom), and the withdrawal of all British military personnel from Egypt.
-His tenure as president came to end in November 1954 due to disagreements with other members of the Free Officers, particularly Nasser, who forced him to resign and succeeded him as president.
+A distinguished and decorated general who was wounded in action in the 1948 Arab–Israeli War, he became the leader of the Free Officers Movement of nationalist army officers opposed to the continued presence of British troops in Egypt and Sudan, and the corruption and incompetence of the monarchy under King Farouk.
+Following the toppling of Farouk in July 1952, Naguib went on to serve as the head of the Revolutionary Command Council, the Prime Minister of Egypt, and later its first president, successfully negotiating the independence of Sudan (hitherto a condominium of Egypt and the United Kingdom), and the withdrawal of all British military personnel from Egypt.
+His tenure as president came to an end in November 1954 due to disagreements with other members of the Free Officers, particularly Nasser, who forced him to resign and succeeded him as president.

 Early life and education

-Mohamed Naguib was born on 19 February 1901 in Khartoum, Anglo-Egyptian Sudan to Youssef Naguib and Zohra Ahmed Othman.
-Zohra was from the esteemed Shaigiya tribe, while Youssef was a ranking officer of the Egyptian Armed Forces who had come from a notable Egyptian family of army officers.
+Mohamed Naguib was born on 19 February 1901 in Khartoum, Anglo-Egyptian Sudan, to Youssef Naguib and a Zohra Ahmed Othman.
+Zohra was from an Egyptian military family which lived in Omdurman, as her father and her brother were Egyptian officers who served there ., while Youssef was a ranking officer of the Egyptian Armed Forces who had come from a notable Egyptian family of army officers.
 Naguib was the eldest of nine children.

-Naguib attended secondary and military school at Gordon Memorial College in Khartoum, graduating in 1918.
+Naguib attended secondary and military schools at Gordon Memorial College in Khartoum, graduating in 1918.
 He joined the Egyptian Royal Guard in 1923.
 In 1927, Naguib became the first Egyptian military officer to obtain a law license.
-In 1929 he earned a postgraduate degree in political economy, and then another postgraduate degree in civil law in 1931.
+In 1929, he earned a postgraduate degree in political economy, and then another postgraduate degree in civil law in 1931.